-Spain’s far-right Vox is turning out to be an unreliable partner for the mainstream parties of the right.
+Spain’s far-right Vox (Voice) is turning out to be an unreliable partner for the mainstream parties of the right.

 - In Andalusia, where Vox won legislative seats for the first time in December, the party agreed to support a minority government of the conservative People’s Party and liberal Citizens but then made additional demands, including money for a program about Spanish colonialism and cuts to a fund that provides redress to victims of the Franco dictatorship as well as to groups that help immigrants.